Libraries for Everyone

 You can avail of a home delivery service provided by our Library in the Community service.
 This service can be used by individuals.
 Ring us at 01 222 4770 between 10am to 2pm from Monday to Friday

-Institutions (such as crèches, sheltered accommodation for older people, isolated individuals in the community, and those with a visual impairment or other disabilities) can use the block loan service.
-This type of loan is tailored to individual requirements; number of items, length of loan period and type of material provided (talking books, large print books, paperbacks etc.).
+Institutions (such as crèches, sheltered accommodation for older people); isolated individuals in the community; people with a visual impairment; and people with disabilities can use the block loan service.
+This type of loan is tailored to individual requirements; number of items, length of loan period and type of material provided (audio books, large print books, paperbacks etc.).

 Block loans can also be arranged in branch libraries.
 Contact your local library for details.